In the first part of this series about blockchain oracles, we explained the oracle problem, what a blockchain oracle is and how they work in general.

 Furthermore, we have added Bitcoin (BTC) and Litecoin (LTC) as additional blockchains to our data API, with Tezos (XTZ) soon to follow.
 These networks can then also be utilized for further cross-chain oracle use cases.

 Check out our node operator monitoring dashboard and see who is calling which of your Chainlink nodes and jobIDs.
-You can also identify the consuming smart contract with its callback address and drill-down all the way into the respective on-chain events.
+You can also identify the consuming smart contract with its callback address and drill-down into the respective on-chain events.

 We can also help with your Chainlink Token (LINK) accounting.
 Check out our dashboard below which lists the node US dollar income in total and per jobID – never miss changes in your oracle revenue stream!